Review: Caged (Agent Sayer Altair, #1) by Ellison Cooper

 Me:

-The serial killer is as looney-tunes as they come, doing some “experiments” that were definitely an elevated, original take on serial killer motivation that I found super interesting and occasionally disturbing.
+The serial killer is as Looney Tunes as they come, doing some “experiments” that were definitely an elevated, original take on serial killer motivation that I found fascinating and occasionally disturbing.

-With a main character who is a neuroscientist and serial killings that rely heavily on science and evidence that requires a Ph.D. to figure out, this book does a really good job at breaking that smart people shit down into bite-size nuggets that us laymen readers can better digest.
+With a main character who is a neuroscientist, and serial killings that rely heavily on science and evidence that requires a Ph.D. to figure out, this book does an excellent job at breaking that smart people shit down into bite-size nuggets that us laymen readers can better digest.

 If it wasn’t for my husband’s obsession with going into the Peru jungle to do ayahuasca, I wouldn’t have known about DMT and its effects.
 Seriously, I know way more about psychedelics than I ever really wanted to.
 I guess that’s what happens when you marry someone who lists Terence McKenna among his heroes.